plusangel/simple_robot/README.md

 of the robot based on the gazebo simulation.

 ~/joint_velocities(std_msgs::Int16MultiArray)
-This topic listens to Int16MultiArray messages which are the velocities for each joint of the robot.
+in his topic, we transmit Int16MultiArray messages, which are the velocities for each joint of the robot.